Updated: Mar 6

 However, an extension other than .com often does make sense.
-Whole countries' offices of tourism have taken to .travel extensions, very much to the dismay of domain name collectors who held the .com version.
+For example, whole countries' tourism offices have taken to .travel extensions, much to the dismay of domain name collectors who held the .com version.

-If you own a hotel and adding a .hotel extension to your name, sure makes much sense.
+It sure makes much sense if you own a hotel and add a .hotel extension to your name.
 It probably does as well with a .hotel suffix, as the .com version.
-The purchase money saved over the .com version might make it easier for a startup to keep funds in their pockets.
+In addition, the purchase money saved over the .com version might make it easier for a startup to keep funds in its pockets.

 My all-time favorite non .com, of course, is Vacation .rentals.
 It is the ultimate in a non .com extension.
 Keyword loaded, not being used as the final URL, but forwarded—the perfect link example.

-Any extension other than .com can be undoubtedly useful when it fits the domain name, as long as domain name and extension compliment each other.
+Any extension other than .com can be undoubtedly helpful when it fits the domain name, as long as the domain name and extension complement each other.

 Make sure your website's title, name, and extension, ring a bell to your targeted audience.
 The right keyword domain with a content matching extension is the best for your website address.

-The positive about ICANN's is that it allows anyone to register any available extension they fancy, as silly as that might turn out.
+The positive about ICANN is that it allows anyone to register any available extension they fancy, as silly as that might turn out.